 Early arrival is allowed only on the last Liaison section at the end of each stage of the race.
 It is not allowed for the rest of the Liaisons, unless the organizer decides different out of safety reasons.

-The penalty for missing a check point (CP) is set up to 30 minutes for each violation.
+The penalty for missing a check point (CP) is 30 minutes for each violation.

 Selective Section penalties will result from the total time on Selective Section.